SawYinQi/COMP2042/README.md

     5.5 Transition screen between levels
 ## 6. Problems
     6.1 I found it difficult to complete the coursework effectively, beacuse its my first time doing refactoring activities, progress was slow in the beginning which left me behind on some of my other courseworks, but in the end i still managed to get some worked done eventhough its not the best I would have wanted, I decided to make peace with my refactoring and started on my other courseworks and studied for quiz nearing the end of November.

+    6.2 I had problems running the game at first but identified cuase of errors after using stacktrace, and effectively handled the nullpointer errors and invocation target error from the timeline looping.